hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 cidrs = [ "10.0.0.0/16", "10.1.0.0/16" ]
 ```

-We'll use these values later on in this guide.
+You will use these values later on in this tutorial.

 #### Maps

 Maps are a way to create variables that are lookup tables.
 Terraform maps are
 similar to data structures found in programming languages, sometimes referred to
 as maps or dictionaries.

 In your configuration, the machine type is currently set to `f1-micro`.
 You
 might want different machine types for different environments.
 You can use a map